-A well-crafted message about your corporate identity provides an authentic picture of your company and what it represents.
-If Mr. Romney had been able to articulate a more authentic story to voters about his ideas, his values and about himself, he may have won the election.
+A well-crafted message about your brand identity provides an authentic picture of your company and what it represents.
+If Mr. Romney had been able to articulate a more authentic story to voters about his ideas, his values, and about himself, he may have won the election.
 (We can leave this debate for another blog).

-Your corporate identity determines your path and more importantly if your customers will follow.
+Your brand identity determines your path and, more importantly, if your customers will follow.
 Do your current and potential customers know your corporate story?
 Is there something that makes you different from the competition?
 Are you part of a legacy business looking to change perceptions?
 Do you have a way to show your companies character?

-Another example was when the Babcox Innovation Group started using Slack for project management.
-When it was suggested by one of our younger employees, I quickly jumped online to learn more as I was unfamiliar with this product.
+Another example is when the Babcox Innovation Group started using Slack for project management.
+When it was suggested by one of our younger employees, I quickly jumped online to learn more, as I was unfamiliar with this product.
 Plus, other systems I’ve used in the past were usually forgotten within a couple days.
-A search brought me to this video, and after viewing it decided we might as well integrate it.
+A search brought me to this video, and after viewing it, I decided we might as well integrate it.
 Immediately, our internal communication and project management improved.
 We could easily be the company featured in this video:

-For 100 years, Babcox Media has been telling the stories of the great corporations that have changed the world of transportation through innovation, creativity and determination.
-While once found exclusively in the pages of our magazines and more recently through our websites and e-newsletters, trailblazing corporations are turning to Babcox Media to craft authentic videos that separate your brand from your competition.
+For 100 years, Babcox Media has been telling the stories of the great corporations that have changed the world of transportation through innovation, creativity, and determination.
+While once found exclusively in the pages of our magazines and more recently through our websites and e-newsletters, trailblazing corporations are turning to Babcox Media to craft authentic videos that separate their brand from the competition.

 Babcox Innovation Group (BIG) is now filming corporate profiles, biographies and custom sales & product messages using its team of industry editorial experts along with videographers, podcasters, art directors – all to help tell your story that will help reinforce your brand’s heritage, standards, and mission.
 Check out the Babcox corporate video: